user18130814200115-2/userslariza/README.md

 ## Background information
 What cgull is and what it's not cgull does what I need.
-It won't do other things.
-I'm open for pull requests but please don't be upset if I turn them down -- which might happen if it's a feature that I simply don't need.
-That being said, you should have a look at the PATCHES file. :-) cgull does not compete with powerful browsers like dwb or luakit, nor with monstrous applications like Firefox or Chromium.
+It won't do other things. cgull does not compete with powerful browsers like dwb or luakit, nor with monstrous applications like Firefox or Chromium.